Learn to Hunt

 Each assembly represents a region of counties and participants are required to attend the region for the county in which they reside.
 Meetings are held in the evening and last approximately 90 minutes.
 A list of REAP assembly locations is available online at http://www.iowadnr.gov/Conservation/REAP/REAP-Public-Participation/REAP-Regional-Assemblies.

-“REAP benefits every single county every year in one way or another, either through improved water quality, by preserving our historical assets or providing outdoor recreation,” said Tammie Krausman, coordinator for REAP with the Iowa DNR.
-“It has and will continue to have a significant impact on the quality of life for all Iowans.”
+“REAP benefits every single county, every year, in one way or another, either through improved water quality, by preserving our historical assets or providing outdoor recreation,” said Tammie Krausman, coordinator for REAP with the Iowa DNR.
+“It has had a significant impact on the quality of life for all Iowans.”